FirePenguin99/Virtual-Pet/README.md

 Gabriel Lewington's Virtual Pet coursework submission

+(if you want to restart gameplay using refresh, instead hit the back button and re-click New Hive.
+This happens due to the way I implemented Loading)

 Aim of the game is simply to manage the bugs of your Hive, starting with your Queen which can make more.

 Players start with a Queen and a food storage building.
 This building (like all buildings) needs to be constructed to be used.